Human Anatomy & Physiology 1 (BIOL 1220)

 2. Copying of material and plagiarism is not acceptable.
 Violations will result in a grade of zero or failure of the course, depending on the severity of the offence.

 3. Attendance of lab exercises is mandatory.
-Missing these sessions can result in a reduced mark or a zero on the lab reports and/ or a failure to complete the course requirements
+Missing these sessions can result in a reduced mark or a zero on the lab reports and/ or a failure to complete the course requirements.

 4. The final exam will cover the last third of the course only; however, college regulations require that the final exam must be written in order to pass the course.

 5. Make-up tests for missed exams will only be given when appropriate documentation regarding absence is provided.
 Miss a test without an acceptable reason and you will be given a mark of zero.
-All make-up tests will be given the last week of the semester

 6. * It is the student’s responsibility to attend class in order to keep informed regarding changes in due dates, tests, changes in curriculum or assignments.